learn-co-curriculum/responsive-brochure-site-lab/README.md

    `<header>`, `<article>`, and `<aside>`.
 2. Your HTML must pass validation.
 3. Your CSS must pass validation.
-4. Your site must use one of these layouts: multicolumn with floats, `flexbox`, or CSS grid.
+4. Your site must use one of these layouts: Flexbox or CSS grid.
 5. You must include _at least_ 3 images.
 6. Deploy your site to web hosting.
 7. Your site must be optimized for _at least_ 2 viewports (a full-screen device